smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/SeedGenerator/README.md

 3. The script also removes all redundant seeds and keep only one.
 4. The output of the script will be in fastq format.

-** There are faster and more effiecient ways (such as maintaining a trie structure) of doing the same job of the script, if and only if we can address the memory and execution time limitations imposed by UCLA-Hoffman2.
+** There are faster and more effiecient ways (such as maintaining a trie structure, commented in "NonoverlappingSeedGenerator.py") of doing the same job of the script, if and only if we can address the memory and execution time limitations imposed by UCLA-Hoffman2.